mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

 * Read on further down this page where all the generators from the :sbpkg:`G4StdGenerators` package are mentioned.
-* Guess based on the hopefully very descriptive names of the parameters
+* Guess based on the hopefully very descriptive names of the parameters.
 * Supply the ``--dataviewer`` or ``--aimdataviewer`` flag to generate and visualise few or many events in a 3D viewer, and see how the tracks are generated in the geometry (read more :ref:`here <sbaimdataviewer>`):